JRSoftware92/spoof-gmail/README.md

 ## Dev Notes

-### Roadmap

 I'm going to deliver the features of this application in phases.
 I'm hoping to complete at least the first three phases for this iteration of the product (three hours of development time).
-This documentation is being done ahead of time before I start the challenge to plan appropriately.
+This documentation is being done before and after the three hours, as it seems inappropriate to include in the development time.

+### Roadmap

 Phase 1 will likely take the most development time as it will involve setting up the core application structure.